alejandracosta/Macroeconomic_ABM/README.md

-# Macroeconomic-ABM-
+# Macroeconomic-ABM
-Macroeconomic ABM that replicates the functioning of a real economy, aimed at analysing the effectiveness of the agent-based approach in capturing the effects of various economic policies.
+This work presents Macroeconomic ABM that replicates the functioning of a real economy, aimed at analysing the effectiveness of the agent-based approach in capturing the effects of various economic policies.

+## Goal
+The initial goal is to create a realistic model capable of mimicking patterns observed in the real world.
+The model should replicate trends seen in developed economies, particularly those in European countries.
+Therefore, key economic indicators such as GDP, unemployment rates, inflation, and wealth distribution resulted in the simulation, should align with the actual levels exhibited by real-world economies.
+Additionally, the model should demonstrate a certain level of organisation in relation to the functioning of the economy, resulting from the individual behaviours and interactions within the simulation.

+The second objective involves introducing economic shocks into the simulation to alter the dynamics and behaviour of individuals within the model.
+This approach aims to analyse the collective outcomes resulting from the introduction of a policy measure.
+As a result, the model is expected to react to these policy-driven shock by making the economy evolve from one state to another, thereby generating various responses in macroeconomic variables.
+By doing this, the model will allow for the evaluation of the overall impact of these economic shocks.